amcknight/keylistener/README.md

 You'll also need to give your service account Editor access to your google sheet by sharing it with them.
 I got an email for this that looked like `BLAH-service-account@BLAH-NUMBER.iam.gserviceaccount.com`.
 Sorry, I don't remember exactly how I set this up either.

 Good luck! :/

+## Roadmap
+### v1
+- Use argsparse to ask about number of phases and maybe to get the keymapping
+- Allow for the keymapping to be specified from a file
+- Generate the Sheet from the CLI
+- Link to or create better google cloud service account instructions

+### Beyond
+- Re-do the whole thing as a cool website instead of a janky google sheet